nicky-nym/nicky-nym.github.io/pages/kinematic.md

 > it is hard to think about anything else."
 > &mdash; Robert Lucas, Nobel laureate in Economics

+* <a name="sublinear"></a>**15% economies of scale** is the phenomenon where if a city population grows by 100% (meaning it doubles in population size), then the network of roads, electrical cables, and other supporting infrastructure of the city tends to grow by about 85% (meaning it **less than doubles** in size), so that there is effectively a 15% "bonus" economy of scale, both economically and environmentally.[^scale]

 ### <a name="units-of-measure"></a>(2.2) Units of measure